-I am currently a 4th year mathematics student at the University of Cambridge, and an incoming EECS PhD student at UC Berkeley this fall.
-I am primarily interested in the development of reliable and safely deployable AI systems, with specific interests spanning:
+I am currently a 4th year mathematics student at the University of Cambridge studying theoretical physics, and an incoming CS PhD student at UC Berkeley this fall.
+I am broadly interested in understanding intelligent behavior from the perspective of both machine learning & neuroscience, and using related insights to design reliable AI systems.

-- Alignment: Designing AI systems to be reliable and safe to deploy, with a focus on preventing reward misspecification (and subsequent reward hacking) as well as robustness failures due to misgeneralization.
+- Alignment: Designing AI systems to be reliable and safe to deploy, with a focus on misspecification (outer alignment) and misgeneralization (inner alignment).

-- Evaluation: Evaluating whether a given AI system is aligned and behaves as intended, through robust & scalable oversight and comprehensive behavioral evaluations, with findings from evaluations (e.g. discovery of problematic behaviour) informing the alignment stage.
+- Evaluation: Evaluating whether a given AI system is aligned and behaves as intended via scalable oversight and comprehensive behavioral evaluations, with findings from evaluations (e.g. discovery of unintended behaviour) informing the alignment stage.

-- Control: Mitigating the downstream effects of misalignment through robust inference-time detection and intervention pipelines during deployment.
+- Control: Mitigating the downstream effects of misalignment through robust deployment-time detection and intervention.

 Posts